About me

 That’s my guiding principle for a sustainable research life.

+I spent over a decade in high-stakes hospital settings, managing critical patient care, making decisions under pressure, mentoring clinicians, and handling unpredictable clinical scenarios.
+Along the way, I pushed myself too hard and I got burnt out.
 My burnout became a catalyst for change.
-I left clinical work and started PhDing, hoping to improve patient care.
-As a PhD student, I realized that the same patterns: overworking, saying yes to everything, never taking breaks, were just as prevalent in academia.
-I wanted to help so I began mentoring PhD students in my free time, helping them achieve results like:
+I left clinical work and began my PhD at Karolinska Institutet, hoping to improve patient care.
+As a PhD student, I realized that the same patterns: overworking, saying yes to everything, and never taking breaks, were just as prevalent in academia.
+I wanted to help, so I began mentoring PhD students in my free time, helping them achieve results like:

 • Staying grounded and leading themselves through overwhelm